CSCE 572 - 001: Human-Computer

 ·

-the outcome from the design alternative presentations, due in Blackboard at
+report summarizing the design alternative presentation, due in Blackboard at

 ·